-Deputy Director (Business and China) / Principal, Institute for China Business / Head, College of Business and Finance / Principal, HKU SPACE Executive Academy
+Deputy Director (Business and China) / Principal, Institute for China Business / Principal, Senior Executive Academy

 Professor LIU, N.R. 劉寧榮教授

 BA Nankai; MA Indiana; EdD Brist

 Professor N.R.
 Liu is educator, marketing and communication specialist, and journalist.
 He has strong interests in strategy, brand management, and marketing communications.
 In recent years, he has focused his research on higher education, with special interests in the areas of marketization and internationalization, as well as educational marketing and innovation.
 He has published journal articles in education and marketing, and a book in the field of marketization and decentralization of adult and continuing education in China.
 He serves as reviewer for International Journal of Educational Development, and Journal of Further and Higher Education.
 He also frequently gives lectures and speeches on wide ranging political, economic, and social issuess development.

 He is currently Deputy Director (Business and China) at HKU SPACE.
 As the Principal of Institute for China Business (ICB) and Senior Executive Academy (SEA), Professor Liu aims to establish ICB and SEA as an Innovative School of Business and Management with specialties, and adopts a holistic approach to professional and executive education.
 He also advocates an innovative teaching methodology and proactive learning based on a unique 4P model which places emphasis on being Professional, Prospective, Practical and Problem-solving.